import numpy as np

 # Get the best hyperparameters for Random Forest

-= grid_search_rf.best_params_
+best_params_rf = grid_search_rf.best_params_

 # Print the best hyperparameters